Stationary completeness: the $N$-body short-range case: Proof of stationary completeness

-When iterated clearly the procedure terminates and eventually we thus conclude asymptotics agreeing with the right-hand side of \eqref{eq:asres29}, first up to an arbitrary small correction and then finally without a correction term. \end{proof} \begin{remark*} The notion of a stationary complete energy $\lambda$ requires $\lambda\notin \vT_\p(H)$.
+Finally we repeat the above procedure now for $R_a(\lambda+\i0)\psi^{a_0}_a$, $a\in \vA_{a_0}'$, rather than for the terms of \eqref{eq:quotientFor} treated above (note the appearing symmetry).
+When iterated clearly the procedure terminates and eventually we thus conclude asymptotics agreeing with the right-hand side of \eqref{eq:asres29}, first up to an arbitrary small correction and then (thanks to the discussion after \eqref{eq:pars}) without any correction term. \end{proof} \begin{remark*} The notion of a stationary complete energy $\lambda$ requires $\lambda\notin \vT_\p(H)$.
 In particular if $\lambda\notin \vT(H)$ is an eigenvalue this $R(\lambda+\i 0)\psi$ ill-defined.
 However in this case the corresponding eigenprojection, say denoted $P_\lambda$, maps to $L^2_\infty$ and the expression $(H-P_\lambda -\lambda -\i 0)^{-1}$ (along with its imaginary part) does have an interpretation, cf. \cite {AHS}, and the scattering theories for $H$ and $H-P_\lambda$ coincide.
-Whence we could deal with $\lambda\in \sigma_{\pp}(H)\setminus \vT(H)$ upon modifying the Parseval formula \eqref{eq:ScatEnergy222331} by using $\delta(H-P_\lambda -\lambda)$ rather than $\delta(H -\lambda)$ in the formula, cf. \cite[Remark 9.3]{Sk3}.
-With this modified definition of stationary completeness at such $\lambda $ our procedure of proof applies (we leave out the details).
+Hence we could deal with $\lambda\in \sigma_{\pp}(H)\setminus \vT(H)$ upon modifying the Parseval formula \eqref{eq:ScatEnergy222331} by using $\delta(H-P_\lambda -\lambda)$ rather than $\delta(H -\lambda)$ in the formula, cf. \cite[Remark 9.3]{Sk3}.
+With this modified definition of stationary completeness at such $\lambda $ our procedure of proof applies, yielding similar results (we leave out the details).
 On the other hand $\lambda\notin \vT(H)$ is essential.

 \end{remark*}